 Significant Hazards Who may be harmed?
-Foreseeable Outcome Existing Controls Risk rating Additional Controls Risk Rating Building access and egress Student visitors/ pedestria ns Pushing; Over- crowding; Pedestrians in the road Schools/groups arrange to come at a particular time and are let in straight away, in one go, through the level access in Coleridge Passage, thereby keeping the street outside the main entrance clear.
-L/6 L/6 Flooring Anyone present Slip, trip and fall hazards Regular health and safety walk throughs.
+Foreseeable Outcome Existing Controls Risk Rating Additional Controls Risk Rating Building access and egress.
+Student Visitors/ Pedestrians.
+Pushing; Overcrowding; Pedestrians in the road.
+Schools/groups arrange to come at a particular time and are let in straight away, in one go, through the level access in Coleridge Passage, thereby keeping the street outside the main entrance clear.
+L/6 L/6 Flooring.
+Anyone present.
+Slip, trip and fall hazards.
+Regular health and safety walk throughs.
 Walk round before events.
 New, wide and clear staircases.
 All communal areas/walkways are kept clear.
 Spillages are cleared as and when located.
 M/8 All staff and volunteers are aware of the need for awareness around hazards and the requirement to clear up any litter or spills immediately.
-L/4 Fire Risk Everyone Major injury, illness or death Weekly fire alarm tests.
+L/4 Fire Risk.
+Everyone.
+Major injury, illness or death.
+Weekly fire alarm tests.
 Fire risk assessment complete.
 Premises include automatic fire detection system, emergency lighting, firefighting equipment, alternative means of escape, escape signage, staff strategically positioned to facilitate evacuation of public if needed.
 L/5 All staff are fully fire marshal trained.
 All volunteers have undergone fire awareness training.
 Good housekeeping to maintain low amounts of flammable, combustible or accelerant material on site.
-L/4 Over crowding Everyone Minor injury and poor service delivery Maximum number of children 90 (with sufficient adults and volunteers for groups of no more than 20).
+L/4 Overcrowding.
+Everyone.
+Minor injury and poor service delivery.
+Maximum number of children 90 (with sufficient adults and volunteers for groups of 15-20).
 Larger groups will be split and offered a carousel of activities, in order to avoid overcrowding in any area.
-L/4 Any very large school groups to be accommodated on Mondays or Tuesdays, wherever possible, or the museum will be closed to the public.
-L/3 Cell doors Everyone Trapping, slamming or pinch injuries;.
+L/4 Any very large school groups to be accommodated on Mondays or Tuesdays, when the museum is closed to the public.
+L/3 Cell doors.
+Everyone.
+Trapping, slamming or pinch injuries.
 Doors are locked open to ensure they cannot lock when visitors in cell.
 Staff are on every level and monitor the public as they tour so are able to intervene if necessary Children advised upon arrival during H&S briefing.
 L/6 Checks of cell doors are made prior to group visits.
 L/5